-China wins women’s 10M synchro diving; US earns silver
+US rallies to claim silver in women’s 10M synchro diving

+TOKYO (AP) — Jessica Parratto helped end Delaney Schnell’s Olympic hopes in 2016.
+Five years later, the Americans teamed to earn a silver medal in women’s 10-meter synchronized platform diving.

-Chen Yuxi and Zhang Jiaqi won the women’s 10-meter synchronized platform on Tuesday, giving the diving powerhouse its second gold of the Tokyo Games.
+China couldn’t be caught for the gold, with Chen Yuxi and Zhang Jiaqi leading all the way on Tuesday to give the diving powerhouse its second victory at the Tokyo Games.

+Parratto and Schnell were competing for just the third time together, having teamed suddenly at the U.S. trials after Schnell’s partner got hurt.

+“Jess and I just ended up making it work,” Schnell said.
+“Took a lot of faith in each other, a lot of trust in each other that paid off.”

+Parratto and Schnell were next to last after their first dive, but worked their way higher over the next two rounds to earn the first U.S. medal in the event with 310.80 points.

+“Not a scoreboard watcher, but honestly I knew we were kind of behind,” Parratto said.
+“That lit my fire.
+I knew we could hit the dives.”

-Chen and Zhang totaled 363.78 points over five rounds.
-They received two perfect 10s for execution on their second dive.
+Chen and Zhang totaled 363.78 over five rounds.
+They received two perfect 10s for execution on their second dive in the mostly empty 15,000-seat Tokyo Aquatics Centre.

-Jessica Parratto and Delaney Schnell of the U.S. took silver in just their second competition as a pair.
-They totaled 310.80.

-Schnell was the bronze medalist in individual platform at the world championships in 2019.
-Parratto was seventh in the same event five years ago in Rio.

 Gabriela Agundez Garcia and Alejandra Orozco Loza of Mexico earned bronze at 299.70.